 - Strattec has a centralized purchasing analyst who is solely responsible for taking care of all of Strattec's conflict minerals procedures.
-Work done by this purchasing analyst is reviewed by various management level personnel in Strattec's purchasing group. - Strattec uses internal and third party due diligence tracking tools and other guides to identify necessary Conflict Minerals and the smelters that process Strattec's necessary Conflict Minerals (including the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template"); - Strattec has modified its supplier terms and conditions of purchase to include certain provisions so that current and future suppliers are obligated to comply with Strattec's Conflict Minerals sourcing guidelines and to assist Strattec in complying with Rule 13p-1; - Strattec has updated and modified its Supplier Quality Policy, which is provided to all of the suppliers in Strattec's supply base, to include provisions requiring suppliers to cooperate with, and assist, Strattec in its compliance and reporting obligations under Rule 13p-1; and - Strattec requires its conflict minerals group to comply with the Company's record retention program requirements, which have been modified to cover records, correspondence and checklists related to its Conflict Minerals program.
+Work done by this purchasing analyst is reviewed by various management level personnel in Strattec's purchasing group. - Strattec uses internal and third party due diligence tracking tools and other guides to identify necessary Conflict Minerals and the smelters that process Strattec's necessary Conflict Minerals (including the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template")); - Strattec's Terms and Conditions of purchase include certain provisions so that current and future suppliers are obligated to comply with Strattec's Conflict Minerals sourcing guidelines and to assist Strattec in complying with Rule 13p-1; - · Strattec's Supplier Quality Manual, which is provided to all of the suppliers in Strattec's supply base, includes provisions requiring suppliers to cooperate with, and assist, Strattec in its compliance and reporting obligations under Rule 13p-1; and - Strattec requires its conflict minerals group to comply with the Company's record retention program requirements, which have been modified to cover records, correspondence and checklists related to its Conflict Minerals program.